 The goal of the project is to illuminate stories of self-employed Black artists in our community who are facing unprecedented barriers not just to success, but survival.
 It is also a reminder that creative people usually find creative solutions, and the pivots these artists have made in order to continue earning a living in their chosen fields are no exception.

 This multimedia documentary effort speaks to the power of creativity, conversation, and connection when we all need it most.
 It also offers up a healthy dose of inspiration to help us navigate these trying times and carry us into the future.

 A NOTE ON PROCESS

-All of these interviews were conducted in August 2020.
-As of August 14, Houston is a COVID-19 hotspot, and the city has reported 90,574 confirmed cases and 1,012 deaths.
-A mask-wearing ordinance is in effect, and social distancing has become second nature for just about everyone.
+All of these interviews were conducted in early August 2020.
+By August 14, Houston was a COVID-19 hotspot, and the city reported 90,574 confirmed cases and 1,012 deaths.
+A mask-wearing ordinance was in effect, and social distancing became second nature for just about everyone.
 As a result, and to ensure the safety of all participants, all of these interviews were conducted via Zoom.com, and all photographic portraits and videos were made at an appropriate distance.
 This, of course, did not allow for the deep listening and lingering interactions that in-person interviews usually afford.
 Even so, it is this interviewer's belief that our craving for human connection during this period of strict social isolation made even these virtual connections profound.

 All participants received honoraria for their contributions to this project.